 Since golfers want to swing at maximum speed, they need more forgiveness with their lighter weight driver.
 Golfers want to get the face square at impact and a longer shaft causes a longer swing which slows down their body.

-Since golfers need to stay in sync throughout swing, a shorter driver allows them to get quicker to the golf ball for transferring high levels of energy directly to the golf ball for increased length.
+Since golfers need to stay in sync throughout swing, a shorter driver allows them to get quicker to the ball for transferring high levels of energy directly to the ball for increased length.

 Yes, extra distance off the tee box offers many advantages, making it one of the most important additions that any golfer can make to their skill set.
 Distance can be created through several avenues and a player does not need to be large to generate the swing speed and timing to manufacture exciting distance with their drives.

 Increasing distance does one very important thing: Shorten the distance of your second shots into the green.
 Even professional golfers that struggle with hitting the fairway, as long as they register long distances with each drive, they put themselves in a position to win by reaching the green in regulation with a chance to birdie the hole.

 On the course, golfers should use a driver any time the hole offers a clear landing area for their golf ball at their average hitting distance.
 For example, a 400-yard par 4 that offers a fairway that only stretches 250 yards before the grass turns to deep rough, may not be ideal if you are hitting your driver in excess of that yardage marker.

 If you are starting your golf journey and are hesitant to hit the driver on the course, you should make the driver a part of your practice sessions first before unleashing the club on the links.